Raniah-Bafaqeer/arcade-game/README.md

 In this game,  you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

+## Play the game
+click on the link: [ https://raniah-bafaqeer.github.io/arcade-game/]
 ## Browsers & Devices

 All content is responsive and display on Google Chrome, Fire Fox and all display devices sizes, includes: